 POSist: Why hasn’t Berco’s opened outlets in a mall till now?

 Kabir Advani: We’ve had a very bad experience in malls.
 We prefer to have standalone restaurants because the mall’s popularity decides the business of the restaurant.
 The restaurant business is completely dependent upon the mall footfall.
 When it rises the business grows but it can fall if a new mall is opened.
 Also, if the mall is sold, then we face a lot of challenges.
 The maintenance charges are very high, and at some places, maintenance is not up to the standard.
 Also, rentals are high compared to the standalone restaurant.
 However, the food court in the mall does well.

 POSist: Please throw some light on menu designing and creation.
 What are the key things one should keep in mind?

 Kabir Advani: While creating a menu, one should keep in mind that the menu should have dishes and items which the customers have grown up eating.
 At the same time, keep on introducing new dishes and items from time to time.
 Earlier, we did a noodle festival, now we are doing Schezwan festival.
 These food festivals help in gaining customer attention.
 Customers always look for new things to eat, so you should give them a reason to come back again and again.

-POSist: How do you manage quality issues in franchise model?
+POSist: How do you manage quality issues in the restaurant franchise model?

-POSist: How do you see the growth of specialty restaurant in coming future?
+POSist: How do you see the growth of speciality restaurant in coming future?

 Stay tuned to The Restaurant Times for the latest restaurant industry news, tips, and trends.